 We still have a few Lifetime members who need to get their memberships updated through the ASFA Community Network.
 Please Email the ASFA President for assistance with that.

 The 2015 Chesley Awards will be held at Sasquan, the 73rd World Science Fiction Convention, Spokane, Washington, USA on August 19-23, 2015.
-Ceremony times to be announced.
+Ceremony will take place Thursday, August 20th at 7PM in Room 300D.

 Nominees for this year are: